 Diagnosis: What to expect?

-Paediatric neurologists make a diagnosis by asking about your child’s symptoms and medical history.
+Pediatric neurologists in India make a diagnosis by asking about your child’s symptoms and medical history.
 Generally, the following tests may be ordered:

 - EEG Or Electroencephalogram: The EEG test is used to identify problems related to the electrical activity in the brain.
 It can also help detect seizures and make sure that the electrical activity in your child’s brain is normal according to their age.